ashimanov/Test-repository-2/README.md

 delete after homework is complete

 1. Commit number 1.
 Test.
 2. Commit 2 from Github interface.
+And nothing else.